tursodatabase/libsql/test/json/README.md

   1. Run: "`tclsh json-generator.tcl | sqlite3 json100mb.db`" to create
       the 100 megabyte test database.
-Do this so that the "json100mb.db" file lands in the same directory as the json-generator.tcl script.
+Do this so that the "json100mb.db" file lands in the directory from which you will run tests, not in the test/json subdirectory of the source tree.

   2. Build the baseline sqlite3.c file.  ("`make sqlite3.c`")